fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 Release 5.2.0
 ==========================

+* **Important** PyDev now requires Java 8 and Eclipse 4.5 onwards.

+    * PyDev 4.5.5 is the last release supporting Java 7 and Eclipse 3.8.
+    * See: `update sites page`_ for the update site of older versions of PyDev.
+    * See: the **PyDev does not appear after install** section on `the download page`_ for help on using a Java 8 vm in Eclipse.

-* Inital support for code-completion using PEP 484 static type declarations.
+* Inital support for code-completion using **PEP 484 static type declarations**.

 * **Debugger**

-    * Fixed racing condition where the values could show or not in the debugger (which made an additional select of the stack required in order to show the variables (#PyDev-672).
+    * Fixed racing condition where the variables view would not be properly shown in the debugger -- which made an additional select of the stack required in order to show the variables (#PyDev-672).
     * Reusing the existing stack from the thread in the debugger (so that the expanded state of the variables is properly kept on step over).
     * Fixed issue changing attribute of local variable in the variables view (#PyDev.Debugger-56).
     * Fixed issue on attach to process: it required the pydevd_tracing to be at the top-level and it was moved to _pydevd_bundle (restored it to be a public API).